 The BBC says that it will still not be releasing Strictly Come Dancing voting figures.

-As a result, we don't even know which of the celebs came second, third or fourth in the competition.
+As a result, we don't even know which of the celebs came second or third in the competition.

-The BBC puts the decision down to not wanting to "affect the way that people vote" - although why this is a concern after the series is wrapped up we're not sure.
+The BBC puts the decision down to not wanting to "affect the way that people vote".

 The BBC state: "We invite you to vote for the dancers that you liked best, based on their performance in each show and during the series.